jo-hoe/google-sheets/README.md

-# google-sheets
+# Google Sheets

-idiomatic way to read data from google sheets
+Idiomatic way to read data from google sheets.

+## Google Sheets Authorization

+In case you want to access private files, a OAuth authentication is needed.
+The offical documentation can be found here: <https://developers.google.com/sheets/api/guides/authorizing>.
+Note, that there is no possiblity to reduce the API access to only a specific file.
+To mitigate that, consider to use a dedicated google user to access files.